CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 365 day (noleap) calendar, but in that case, the Feb 29 input data will be used on March 1, and all data after March 1 will be shifted one day.
-December 31 in leap years will be skipped when running with the CICE calendar with no leap days.
+December 31 in leap years will be skipped when running with a CICE calendar with no leap days.

 .. _NCARforcing: